wabicai/dapp-docs/connect-to-software/webapp-connect-onekey/README.md

 # JavaScript (EIP‑1193)

 Connect to OneKey via the injected EIP‑1193 provider.
-This mirrors MetaMask’s JavaScript flow and requires no extra SDK in the browser.
+No extra SDK is required in the browser.

 ## Detect provider